openbox-bio/openbox-bio.github.io/RuleSet_DSL_Full.md

 ---
 ## Data Validation using ruleset-engine
-The ruleset-engine is a command-line utility designed to validate data tables against rules defined in the RuleSet Domain-Specific Language (DSL).
+The program ruleset-engine is a command-line utility designed to validate data tables against rules defined in the RuleSet Domain-Specific Language (DSL).
 Validation outcomes are recorded in a log file for review.

 Usage
 ```dsl